-Redemptions at the time of our initial business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
+Redemptions at the time of If we seek shareholder our initial business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
 The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a shareholder vote.
-In either case, our public shareholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any, divided by the number of the then-outstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and any limitations (including but not limited to cash requirements) agreed to in connection with the negotiation of terms of a proposed business combination.
+In either case, our public shareholders may redeem their public shares for cash directors, officers, equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any, divided by the number of the then-outstanding public would constitute a tender shares, subject to the limitation that no redemptions will take place Exchange Act or a goingif all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and any limitations (including but not limited to cash requirements) agreed to in the purchases are subject connection with the negotiation of terms of a proposed business combination.

-If we seek shareholder approval of our initial business combination, our sponsor, directors, officers, advisors or their affiliates may purchase shares in privately negotiated transactions or in the open market either prior to or following completion of our initial business combination.
-There is no limit to the prices that our sponsor, directors, officers, advisors or their affiliates may pay in these transactions.
-If they engage in such transactions, they will be restricted from making any such purchases when they pay dissolution are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Exchange Act.
-We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a goingprivate transaction subject to the going-private rules under the Exchange Act; however, if the purchasers determine at the time of any such purchases that the purchases are subject to such rules, the purchasers will be required to comply with
+approval of our initial business combination, our sponsor, directors, officers, advisors or their affiliates may purchase shares in privately negotiated transactions or in the open market either prior to or following completion of our initial business combination.
+There is no limit to the prices that our sponsor, advisors or their affiliates may pay in these transactions.
+If they engage in such transactions, they will be restricted from making any \$100,000 of interest to such purchases when they pay dissolution are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Exchange Act.
+We do not currently anticipate that such purchases, if any, offer subject to the tender offer rules under the private transaction subject to the going-private rules under the Exchange Act; however, if the purchasers determine at the time of any such purchases that to such rules, the purchasers will be required to comply with such rules.

-If we do not consummate an initial business combination within 24 months from the closing of this offering, we will redeem all public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any (less up to \$100,000 of interest to expenses) divided by the number of then outstanding public shares.
+If we do not consummate an initial business combination within 24 months from the closing of this offering, we will redeem all public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any (less up to expenses) divided by the number of then outstanding public shares.